And it’s time to give the zigzag stitch its due. Because I think it can be easy to overlook this very useful stitch.

 FIRST, make sure you have the zigzag presser or all-purpose presser foot in your machine.
 You need a foot with a wide enough opening to handle the width of the the needle moving from left to right.
 Failure to do will most likely result in a broken needle or, even possibly, a damaged sewing machine!

-The width of the opening will vary from machine to machine.
-The range for stitch width on home sewing machines seems to between 4 to 7mm.
+The width of the opening of the all-purpose/zigzag presser foot will vary from machine to machine.
+The range for maximum stitch width on home sewing machines seems to between 4 to 7mm.
 For example:

 Okay, we are now at…